holidayextras/culture/testing-standard.md

 * Check all return/callback values
 * Check every stub is invoked with all expected parameters

+### Generally:

+* Unit tests should not rely on any external services to run.
+If you can't run your unit tests without internet access, there's something wrong with your unit tests.
+Instead you should use stubs and fixtured data to remove the dependency on external services for your tests.

 ## 1.6 Unit Testing Gotchas

 ### Hard to test functions